getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/legacy-integrations/index.md

 These integrations are set up once per project, and are only usable in projects in which they've been set up.

 {% include components/alert.html
-  title="* Community Integrations"
+  title="Community Integrations"
-  content="These integrations are [maintained and supported](https://forum.sentry.io) by the Sentry community." level="info"
+  content="These integrations are [maintained and supported](https://forum.sentry.io) by the Sentry community.
+Documentation is available for a few community created integrations such as Asana, Heroku, Hipchat, and Splunk.
+Other community created integrations are available for installation in Sentry and will receive documentation in due time." level="info"
 %}